na-na-hi/renget/archive/iftod.md

 \>And he also knows that there's nothing you can do to take that control
 \>Which means that if you want him to continue to play along, then you're going to have to keep trading favors
 \>As far as anyone else can see, you have successfully tamed the Tama
-\>But behind the curtain, the Tama thoroughly and completely owns you
+\>But behind the curtain, the Tama thoroughly and completely owns you%%

 ===================================

 >\>slutty soap dragons going out power bottom fucking all the straight male monsters and hunters they come across
 >\>being sexually harassed by a monster that wants your dick in him

-\>Hunter soloing Tempered Deviljho in the new world with hammer.
+%darkgreen%\>Hunter soloing Tempered Deviljho in the new world with hammer.
 \>Hard fought battle of raw strength and quick wits/prediction, both sides exhausted as fuck.
 But as soon as one of them lands this final hit, it's back to the bitches for them and 6 feet under for their opponent.
 \>They both go for the final strike.
 \>Only to suddenly slip and slide past each other.